myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 **Changing the password**

 The password reset email that the user receives includes a link that they can use to reset their password.
-Following this link takes the user to a screen where they can enter in a new password.
-Let's take a look at how the Cayenne API uses the password reset link and the user's new password to change the password.
+Following this link takes the user to a screen where they can create a new password.
+Let's take a look at how the Cayenne API uses the password reset link and the user's desired new password to change the password.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170524164522/Tank-Monitoring-Change-password-web.png" width="256" height="210" alt="Example new password creation web page"><br/><br/></p>